Toward a Meaningful Life with Simon Jacobson

 Jacobson: I’d like to first of all thank the sponsors of this show.
 I’d like to thank Robert Klein, whose generous support has made more than one show possible.
 Thank you Robert, I hope you enjoyed your recent trip and may I wish you a happy and kosher Passover, one that will be meaningful and liberating.
 Let me also thank all of you who in many ways, big and small, have contributed to the many ongoing activities and projects of the Meaningful Life Center.

 I invite you to participate, because shows like this can only happen through your help, to either sponsor a show or get more information on the Meaningful Life Center.
 In addition to making a donation, if there’s anything that I can help you with, whether it’s a question, whether it’s an answer and I’ll give you the question, please call us at 1-800-3MEANING (1-800-363-2646).

-I also invite you to call to order a copy of my book, The Spiritual Guide to the Counting of the Omer, the Original 49-Step Program, which you can obtain by contacting us at the above phone numbers and addresses.
+I also invite you to call to order a copy of my book, The Spiritual Guide to the Counting of the Omer, the Original 49-Step Program.

 On a practical note I’d like to suggest practical exercises for each of us: to look at our emotions and examine them requires making a move.
 Making a move may mean reading a book, making a friend, attending a class, but it’s about getting out of the rut, getting out of your groove and doing something new.

 I think in this season of freedom and liberation, it’s a perfect time to do so.

 This has been Toward a Meaningful Life with Simon Jacobson.
 Thank you.

 Watch an eMotion Picture to see your seven emotions in action.